Temporary Food Permits

-If you are using a Qualified Caterer as listed at https://reservations.missouri.edu/preferred-caterers/, and you are not preparing, cooking or serving any additional food, you no longer have to request a Temporary Food Permit from EHS for that event.
+If you are using an existing on-campus food provider or a Qualified Caterer as listed at https://reservations.missouri.edu/preferred-caterers/, and you are not preparing, cooking or serving any additional food, you no longer have to request a Temporary Food Permit from EHS for that event.
 If you are unsure if you should submit one, you can email us at email@example.com or proceed with the permit process and include questions/comments with your submission.

 Requests must be made at least seven business days in advance.
 You must read the Temporary Food Permit Guidelines before you complete the form and attest that you will assure the guidelines are followed for your event.
 After you have read the guidelines, please follow the steps below:

 - Log into EHS Assistant at the link below by using your Pawprint.

 - If this is your first time logging into EHS Assistant, please reference these PDF instructions.
 It can take up to one business day for a newly registered employee or student to receive an active EHS Assistant profile.

 - Once you have logged into EHS Assistant, click the EHS Assessment icon.

 - Select Browse New Forms, on the top left of the page.

 - Select Temporary Food Permit and complete all required fields.

 - Select Save as Complete, and the system will generate and automatic email letting you know of the submission.
 The University Sanitarian will be notified and review the information.
 If additional information is needed, the submitter will receive an email from firstname.lastname@example.org notifying them that changes are needed prior to approval.

 - Once edits have been made and there are no additional questions, a temporary food permit will be issued via email attachment to the submitter.